DamieFC/hello-world-1/README.md

 - oh, I forgot it isn't code anymore

 **Great**, I started here with languages that I used in the past or I'm using now.
-There are plenty of them, so it isn't easy to get around many files, if there is an error - **let me know**.
+(I know it's so original) There are plenty of them, so it isn't easy to get around many files, if there is an error - **let me know**.

-### List:
+### 🎯 List:
 - HTML
 - CSS
 - JS